Bailiffs And High Court Writs (HCEO).

 • The bailiff committed a CRIME against you in the PRESENCE OF POLICE

-Police forces often categorise bailiff-related issues as a "civil matter" and assert their duty as "preventing a breach of the peace."
-However, this guidance is erroneous because the statutory duty of the police is focused on crime prevention.
-If a police officer observes a bailiff committing an offence and fails to take appropriate action, such as making an arrest, they could be held liable for negligence of duty or breach of public office.
-According to the law, the officer is obligated to arrest the suspect, and their failure to do so constitutes an offence under Section 26(5) of the Criminal Justice and Courts Act 2015.
-In such cases, you have the right to initiate a private prosecution.
+Police forces often hold the institutional belief that bailiff crime is a 'civil matter'.
+They also state their duty as 'preventing a breach of the peace'.
+However, this advice is incorrect.
+The police's overarching duty is, in fact, CRIME PREVENTION.
+This means that if a police officer witnesses a bailiff committing an offence and fails to apprehend the suspect causing you a loss, you have the right to sue for negligence of that duty or breach of public office.
+The law is clear-the officer must place the suspect under arrest.
+Failing to do so is an offence under Section 26(5) of the Criminal Justice and Courts Act 2015, and you also have the right to bring a private prosecution.

 • Learn More